-- Application Security - Keys/certificates identifying the Cloud Server - · Device Management Security - Keys/certificates identifying each unique IoT Device - Keys/certificates identifying the Device Management Services Server - Initial firmware deployment and subsequent firmware updates.
+Device Management Security

+- Manage keys/certificates which identifies each unique IoT Device, which may involve Device key and certificate creation, update, and revocation. - Initial firmware deployment and subsequent firmware updates.
 Firmware contains a signature verifying its authenticity and may be encrypted.